Konemara/RozwiazaniaDoOI/README.md

 # RozwiazaniaDoOI
-Answers for some OI questions.
+Answers for some OI problems.
 I don't know why I'm writing this since it is just a repo.